avocadosquirrel/Portfolio_DMR/README.md

 ![](/images/GlaciersMelting.jpg)

-In case you are curious about how I see myself in 5 or 10 years, I have to admit wondering about that myself, too.
+In case you are curious about where I see myself in 5 or 10 years, I have to admit wondering about that, too.
 The world is too dynamic for me to have such an answer at hand already today.
 I will thus just continue sowing many little plans in our garden in the continuous hope of by whichever means being contributing to making this world a better place to live.
 Be it for patients of any species, children of any ethnicity or any other living creature except for Sars-COV2.